-Sexual Abuse Misappropriation Abuse Mistreatment Exploitation Willful infliction Deliberate Failure of the Inappropriate Taking Nonof injury, misplacement, facility, its treatment or consensual advantage of unreasonable employees or exploitation, or exploitation of sexual a resident for confinement. service wrongful a resident contact of personal gain intimidation, or temporary or providers to punishment with any type with through the permanent use of provide goods resulting a resident use of a resident's and services to physical harm, manipulation, belongings or pain or mental a resident that intimidation, anguish money without are necessary Includes the the resident's threats, or to avoid deprivation by consent physical harm, coercion an individual, pain, mental • There is no including a anguish, or miniumum value caretaker, of emotional associated with goods or distress misappropriation services that are necessary to attain or maintain physical, mental, and psychosocial well-being
+Abuse Sexual Abuse Mistreatment Exploitation Misappropriation Willful infliction Failure of the Deliberate Inappropriate Taking •Nonof injury, facility, its misplacement. treatment or advantage of consensual unreasonable exploitation, or employees or exploitation of a resident for sexual confinement, wrongful service a resident contact of personal gain intimidation, or providers to temporary or punishment with any type with through the permanent use of provide goods resulting a resident use of a resident's and services to physical harm, manipulation, belongings or pain or mental a resident that intimidation. money without anguish are necessary Includes the the resident's threats, or to avoid deprivation by physical harm, consent coercion an individual, pain, mental • There is no including a anguish, or miniumum value caretaker, of emotional associated with goods or distress misappropriation services that are necessary to attain or maintain physical, mental, and psychosocial well-being

-Instances of abuse, irrespective of any mental or physical condition, cause physical harm, pain or mental anguish.
 This includes verbal abuse, sexual abuse, physical abuse and mental abuse including abuse facilitated or enabled through the use of technology.